 - 3 cups warm milk

-- 8 ounce stick, extra sharp white cheddar cheese
+- 8 ounce stick, extra sharp white cheddar cheese, shredded

 - 8 ounces, fontina cheese, shredded

 - Preheat oven to 375 °F.

 - Spray cast iron skillet liberally with cooking spray.
 Melt butter over medium heat.
-Add the milk and let sit for 3-4 minutes.
-Slowly whisk in flour, one tablespoon at a time, whisking constantly until incorporated and roux has formed, about 1 minute.
+Add the flour a little at a time, whisking constantly until incorporated and roux has formed, about 1 minute.